NFDI4Chem/nmrxiv-docs/docs/submission-guides/data-model/study.md

 </div>
 <br></br>

-As with the project, the study public view differs from the private one.
-Starting with the public one, at top there is the path to the study (Dashboard > Project name), followed by a somehow similar view to the project's.
+As with the project, the study's public view differs from the private one.
+Starting with the public one, at the top, there is the path to the study (Dashboard > Project name), followed by a somehow similar view to the project.
 Below is the study **name** (Eserine), which in contrast to the project, doesn't have to be unique within the project namespace.
 Next to the name is a star to indicate whether the study is starred and to enable starring/de-starring, which helps to bookmark studies.
 Starring a project doesn't propagate to the underlying studies.
 Starred studies can all be found in the `Starred` folder in the left panel.
 Below, one can see the avatars of the users with whom the study is shared as circles with either their images or names' first letters.
 Clicking on those avatars enables sharing control (more on that in [Share](#share)).
 One can also click on `View details` to view and edit the study details (more on that in [Edit](#edit)), and see the privacy of the study, when it was last updated, and the ownership by the user.
 Those three are not clickable but editable from `View details` and `Share`.

 <div style={{textAlign: 'center'}}>
 <img src="/img/study/top.png" width="1000"/>